garrettgman/garrettgman.github.io/draft.md

 [data next to graph f ~ m * a]

-The same thing will happen if you do not collect data on every variable in a law.
-The missing variables will contribute noise to the pattern that exists between the variables in your data set.
+Noise will also occur if you do not collect data on every variable in a law.
+The missing variables will contribute noise to the pattern that exists between the variables that you do observe.
 You can see this happen in the two dimensional graph between $$F$$ and $$A$$ (here using our original, clean data).
-The $$M$$ variable adds noise to the pattern between $$F$$ and $$A$$.
+The $$M$$ variable adds noise to the pattern between $$F$$ and $$A$$, but the pattern is still discernable.

 [graph]

 As long as you capture the most influential variables in a law, and do not let measurement errors get so big that they swamp your data, you are likely to find a pattern in your data that will point to the law.

-This method of discovering natural laws forms the basis of data science.
+Pattern recognition forms the basis of data science.
 Data scientists search for evidence of natural laws by looking for patterns in data.
 This may sound simple, but in practice it is slightly more complicated.
 Sometimes data displays patterns that do not exist in real life.

 ## Sampling

+Natural laws are not the only things that can cause patterns to appear in your data.
+Patterns can also be caused by coincidences that occur when you collect your data.

+Most data sets are much smaller than they could be.
+For example, if you wanted to research a question like, "How is an adult's height related to their age?", you could assemble a data set that contains measurements of every single adult on the planet.
+But that wouldn't be necessary.
+A pattern between height and age would become clear well before you finish measuring every adult on the planet (and if it doesn't, a pattern between your data collection efforts and your quality of life certainly will).

+Data scientists refer to the universe of possible observations that could be collected as a _population_, and the set of observations that are actually collected as a _sample_.
+The process of collecting a sample of data is known as _sampling_, and it has important consequences for data science.
+Sampling opens the door for illusions to creep into a data set.

+Consider the two data sets visualized below.
+The graph on the left shows the relationship between the age and height of 1000 adults.
+These two variables are not closely related in adults.
+As a result, the points appear as an unstructured cloud, with no patterns.

+The graph on the right displays the relationship between height and weight for the same adults.
+An adult's height is related to their weight, and the data points display a pattern as a result.
+The pattern is noisy because other variables (such as diet and exercise) also play a role in a person's weight, and their effect appears here as noise in the pattern.

+[graphs]

 Let's do a simple thought experiment.
-Imagine that you repeatedly observe two variables that are not related to each other, $$A$$ and $$B$$.
-After several hundred observations, your data would look like this, an unstructured cloud with no patterns.

-[graph]

-(Want the example to be more concrete?
-Pretend that each data point is an adult person. $$A$$ is their height in inches and $$B$$ is their birthday.)

-Now imagine that you had conducted your study differently.
-Instead of making several hundred observations, you had only made ten.
+Imagine that these 1000 adults are the only adults on the planet.
+In other words, imagine that these data sets display the entire population of adults.
+Now suppose that you only observed 50 of these adults.
 What would your data look like?

-We can randomly select ten of the data points above to see.
-More than likely, the ten points would display a less dense, but still unstructured cloud.
-For example, here are ten points randomly selected from the original data set.
+We can randomly select 50 of the data points above to see.
+More than likely, the 50 points would display a less dense, but still unstructured cloud on the left and a less dense, but still noticeable pattern on the right.
+For example, here are 50 points randomly selected from the original data sets.

-[graph]
+[graphs]

-However, by coincidence you might collect ten observations that do display a pattern.
-For example, any of the collections below would suggest that a natural law exists between $$A$$ and $$B$$.
-Would you be able to tell that these patterns are due to coincidence, that you happened to collect an unusual set of observations?
+However, by coincidence you might collect 50 observations that display an illusion.
+For example, any of the collections below would suggest that a natural law exists between $$height$$ and $$age$$.

-[graph]

-The collections above are quite extreme, so it might seem unlikely that you would chance upon a set of points that shows such a strong pattern, but consider the sets below.
-It is much easier to collect by coincidence a set of points that displays a weak pattern.
-These patterns look like natural laws that have been filtered through the noise of measurement errors or missing variables, which is how many natural laws will appear in practice.
-Would you be able to tell that these patterns are the result of chance?

-[graph]
+[graphs]

+And any of the collections below would suggest that a natural law does not exist between $$height$$ and $$weight$$—or worse, the last pattern suggests that an inverse relationship exists between height and weight.

+[graphs]

+These patterns are illusions.
+They are not caused by natural laws, they are caused by a coincidence; we happened to collect an unusual set of observations.

+Notice how diabolical this situation can be.
+The individual measurements in each of these samples are correct, and yet the patterns displayed by the measurements do not exist in real life.

-The thought experiment reveals something important.
-Natural laws are not the only things that can create patterns in data.
-A pattern can also be the result of coincidence.
-As a result, data sets often display patterns that do not exist in real life, which creates a challenge for data scientists.
+Due to sampling effects, data sets often display patterns that do not exist in real life, which creates a challenge for data scientists.
 As a data science, your main source of evidence for natural laws will be patterns (or descriptions of patterns) that you find in data.
-How can you be certain that your evidence is trustworthy?
+Will you be able to tell that your pattern is caused by a natural law and not sampling effects?

 ## Uncertainty